efabless/caravel_user_project/docs/source/roundtrip.rst

 	# you can install full caravel (not recommended) use ``export CARAVEL_LITE=0``
 	make install

-	# The default for the management core is litex, to install the pico version use
-	export MCW=pico
 	# To install the management core for simulation
 	make install_mcw